The Superman/Batman Adventures

-The Superman/Batman Adventures is a television series that aired on USA Network in 1995.
+The Superman/Batman Adventures is an animated television series that aired on USA Network in 1995.
 It was later aired on Cartoon Network and Boomerang.
 The episodes were edited from various seasons of the Hanna-Barbera-produced Super Friends, as well as Filmation's 1960s series The New Adventures of Superman, The Superman/Aquaman Hour of Adventure, and The Batman/Superman Hour.

 The Superman/Batman Adventures included for the first time on American television the "lost episodes" of the 1983–1984 season of Super Friends.